DPotoyan/Chem324/content/Lec3-3.md

     3\\
     \end{pmatrix}$$

-In classical physics vectors are attached to a coordinate system with unit vectors ($\vec{e_i}$) and are drawn with an arrow to emphasize that vector has directionality in addition to magnitude.
+In classical physics vectors are attached to a coordinate system with unit vectors ($\vec{e_i}$) and are drawn with an arrow to emphasize that vector has a direction in addition to magnitude.
 Below is an example of unit vectors in cartesian space where each vector is aligned alogn x, y and z axes.

 $$e_1 = (1, 0, 0)\,\,\, e_2=(0,1,0), e_3=(0,0,1)$$

-Vectors are just an array of numbers, however, and the components of vector can refer to quantities for which direction is less relevant e.g (age, height and weight) of a person, a populations of all countires listed in array, a stock prices over last teny years, etc.
+However, a vector can be just an array of numbers, and the components of a vector can refer to quantities for which direction is less relevant e.g (age, height and weight) of a person, populations of some countries, stock prices over last ten years, etc.

   - $$Person = (22, 1.75, 80)$$

-  - $$Population  =(3.0, 40.0, 2.0 ...)$$
+  - $$Population  =(3.0, 40.0, 2.0, ...)$$

   - $$Stock = (1.4, 3.6, 8.5, ...)$$